Benjamin Black (investor)

-Benjamin Black is an American investor and Chief Executive Officer of the U.S. International Development Finance Corporation (DFC).
-He is the founder and managing partner of Fortinbras Enterprises and the CEO of Osiris Acquisition Corp, with a career spanning roles in private equity, corporate law, and credit investing.
-Black has held positions at firms including Apollo Global Management, Goldman Sachs, and Sullivan & Cromwell, and has served on the boards of various companies and nonprofit organizations.
+Benjamin Black (born 1984 or 1985) is an American businessman, and chief executive officer of the U.S. International Development Finance Corporation (DFC).
+He is the founder and managing partner of Fortinbras Enterprises and was the CEO of Osiris Acquisition Corp, with a career spanning roles in private equity, corporate law, and credit investing.
+Black has held positions at firms including Apollo Global Management, Goldman Sachs, and Sullivan & Cromwell, and has been on the boards of various companies and nonprofit organizations.

-A graduate of the University of Pennsylvania, Harvard University, and New York University School of Law, Black has earned multiple advanced degrees.
-In 2025, he gained attention during the DFC nomination process for his policy views on foreign aid and U.S. development strategy, and for his proposed approach to aligning the DFC’s investment portfolio with U.S. strategic interests.

 Early life

-Black is the son of Leon Black, a noted New York entrepreneur and Debra Black.
+Black is the son of Leon Black, a New York billionaire and co-founder of Apollo Global Management, and Debra Black.

-Black holds degrees from several universities.
-He earned a Bachelor of Arts in history from the University of Pennsylvania, graduating cum laude.
-He later completed a Juris Doctor and a Master of Business Administration at Harvard University.
-In 2020, he received a Master of Laws in Taxation from New York University School of Law.
+He received a BA in history, cum laude, from the University of Pennsylvania.
+He later earned a JD and MBA from Harvard University and a Masters of Laws in taxation from the NYU School of Law.

-In addition to his degrees, Black is an alumnus of Harvard’s John F. Kennedy School of Government.
-During his confirmation hearing, Senator Tom Cotton noted Black’s academic background, commenting that he had “more degrees than a thermometer”.

 Career

 In private equity

-Black has worked in credit and equity investing, holding senior roles at financial firms and serving on several boards.
+Black has worked in credit and equity investing, holding senior roles at financial firms and on several boards.

 Earlier in his career, he worked in private equity at Apollo Global Management, co-founded by his father, Leon Black.
 He also held roles as an analyst at Goldman Sachs in 2007 and as a corporate attorney at Sullivan & Cromwell.

 In October 2020, Black founded Fortinbras Enterprises, a New York-based credit investment fund.
-As of the latest regulatory filing, the firm manages $122 million in assets.
+As of the latest regulatory filing, the firm managed $122 million in assets.

-If confirmed to his nominated position, Black is expected to step down from his role but retain a financial interest and receive passive income from the firm.

-Black serves as CEO and director of Osiris Acquisition Corp, a special purpose acquisition company (SPAC), which is a type of firm created to raise money through an initial public offering for the purpose of acquiring another company.
+Black was CEO and director of Osiris Acquisition Corp, a special purpose acquisition company (SPAC) formed to raise capital through an initial public offering for the purpose of acquiring another business.
 He was involved in raising capital for the firm.

-Black previously served as senior portfolio manager at Knowledge Universe Holdings, where he oversaw the credit portfolio.
+Black was senior portfolio manager at Knowledge Universe Holdings, where he oversaw the credit portfolio.
 He was also a principal and co-founder of OCB Partners.